Deer Hunting Regulations

 - Only muzzleloaders that are .40 caliber or greater and capable of firing only a single charge and crossbows by persons 65 years of age or older or crossbows by persons with a special disability permit to hunt with a crossbow may be used to hunt deer during this season.

-- Restricted to designated areas (see Expanded Archery Season on Deer or contact the Department for maps and descriptions of areas).
+- Restricted to designated areas (contact MDIFW, or see Expanded Archery Season on Deer, for maps of areas).

 - Deer must be legally transported and registered as required for other deer seasons.

 - All other archery deer hunting laws apply.

 - Junior hunters may hunt during this season with their junior hunting license.
 The junior hunting license includes one expanded archery either-sex permit.
 If the hunter wants to take additional deer, unlimited expanded archery antlerless deer permits may be purchased.

 - Hunting of antlerless deer during the fire arms season and muzzleloader season is restricted to those hunters who possess a valid antlerless deer permit or super pack antlerless deer permit.

 - Antlerless deer may be taken by hunters during the expanded archery season (Sep - Dec) with expanded archery permits.